-Domain: E81 Transformation Range: E77 Persistent Item

-Subproperty of: E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77

-Scope note: This property identifies the E77 Persistent Item or items that are the result of an E81 to the common Transformation event.
+Domain: Range: Subproperty of: Quantification: E81 Transformation E77 Persistent Item E63 Beginning of Existence.
+P92 brought into existence (was brought into existence by): E77 Persistent Item many to many, necessary (1,n:0,n) Scope note: This property identifies the E77 Persistent Item or items that are the result of an E81 Transformation.

-Transformation event.

 New items replace the transformed item or items, which cease to exist as units of documentation.
-The physical continuity between the old and the new is expressed by the link the death and mummification of Tut Ankh Amun (E81) resulted in the Mummy of Tut
+The physical continuity between the old and the new is expressed by the link to the common Transformation.
+Examples: the transformation of the Venetian Loggia in Heraklion into a city hall (E81) resulted in the City Hall of Heraklion (E22) the death and mummification of Tut Arabi Aram (E81) resulted in the Mummu of Tut k out of existence (was taken out of existence by): E77 、 · · · Persistent Item or items that cease to exist due to a E81 ransformation, which becomes a new unit of documentation.

-• the transformation of the Venetian Loggia in Heraklion into a city hall (E81) resulted in the City Hall of Heraklion (E22)

-Ankh Amun (E22 and E20)
+• the death and mummification of Tut Ankh Amun (E81) resulted in the Mummy of Tut Ankh Amun (E22 and E20)